srcery-colors/srcery-vim/README.md

 ### TUI

-Flattened's only requirement is the same as Solarized: that you change your terminal emulator's so-called "ASCII" colors to the one used by Solarized.
+Flattened's only requirement is the same as Solarized: that you change your terminal emulator's so-called "ASCII" colors to the ones used by Solarized.
 The exact method depends on your terminal emulator and can probably be found somewhere in Solarized's bullshit-ridden documentation.

 I'd suggest simply copying the values from this table and call it a day:

     HEX     TERMCOL   RGB
     ------- -------   -----------